bpschmitt/offsite-k8s-workshop/02. Deploy Apps/README.md

 ## 02. Deploy Apps

-The apps in this directory can be used to demonstrate various Kubernetes concepts.
+In this module, you'll deploy some demo apps which will be used to illustrate the various concepts found within this workshop.

 |Directory|Description|
 ---|---